 - Unroll the condom over the penis as far as it will go.

 - Smooth out any air bubbles—they can cause condoms to break.

 How to take a condom off

-- Make sure the guy pulls out before he's soft.
+- Make sure the person with a penis pulls out before it goes soft.

-- One of you should hold on to the base of the condom while he pulls out so that semen doesn't spill out.
+- One person should hold on to the base of the condom while the person with the penis pulls out so that semen doesn't spill out.

-- Make sure to wash up his penis with soap and water before it gets near your vulva again.
+- Make sure to wash up the penis with soap and water before it gets near the vulva again.

-- Unless you're allergic to latex, condoms cause no physical side effects (only 1 or 2 out of 100 people are allergic, and if you happen to be one of them, you can always use a plastic condom instead)
+- Unless a person is allergic to latex, condoms cause no physical side effects.
+And only 1 or 2 out of 100 people are allergic, and there are alternatives available without latex.

-- Some people may be sensitive to certain brands of lubricant (so, if the lube bugs you or your partner, try another brand)
+- Some people may be sensitive to certain brands of lubricant.

-- Some guys complain that condoms reduce sensitivity
+- Some people complain that condoms reduce sensitivity.